The Phillip Rieckert Memorial Award

 Tracy Mary Rieckert and Family

-To honor Phil’s memory, we announce the annual Phillip Rieckert “Backhand Dropshot” Memorial Award.
-The first recipients will be chosen in the Spring of 2022.
-This award will grant a scholarship to assist with college costs to two college-bound student-athletes who have demonstrated exemplary leadership skills through their sport or community.
-As a seventeen year-old young man, Phil selected the following quote by Mark Twain to encapsulate his growth and time at the Woodberry Forest School: “A round man cannot be expected to fill a square hole right away.
+To honor Phil’s memory, we are pleased to open the second annual (2023) Phillip Rieckert “Backhand Dropshot” Memorial Award.
+This year’s recipients will be selected early May and announced at a reception mid-May.
+This award will grant a scholarship to assist with college costs to college-bound student-athletes who have demonstrated exemplary leadership skills through their sport or community.
+As a seventeen-year-old young man, Phil selected the following quote by Mark Twain to encapsulate his growth and time at the Woodberry Forest School: “A round man cannot be expected to fill a square hole right away.
 He must have time to modify his shape.”
 In the spirit of this idea, we ask applicants to submit a brief essay identifying a quote that speaks to their own experience with growth and change.
 We want to hear how and why this quote defines or inspires you.
 The essay should be double spaced with Times New Roman 12-pt font.
 Two letters of recommendations are also required to accompany the essay submission.
 These recommendations may be from a teacher, counselor, coach or employer.
 Family members are not permitted to submit.
+The application portal will open April 3, 2023 and all applications and letters of recommendation are due by May 15th, 2023 by 12:00 midnight -EST, no exceptions.
+Winners will be announced mid-May, Augusta, GA.
+For more details/information: please contact [email protected].

 Best wishes,